stolostron/deploy/README.md

     ```

 2. Add the pull-secrets for the `quay.io:443` registry with access to the `quay.io/acm-d` repository in your OpenShift
-   main pull-secrets. (**Caution**: if you apply this on a pre-existing cluster, it will cause a rolling restart of all nodes).
+   main pull-secret. (**Caution**: if you apply this on a pre-existing cluster, it will cause a rolling restart of all nodes).

    ```
    # Replace <USER> and <PASSWORD> with your credentials